By Atom | May 17, 2023, 3:33 PM

 Questions will assess your child's ability to reason using written information (letters and words).
 They will involve word games, such as using the letters from one word to make a new word, and matching words with similar meanings (synonyms).

-The registration forms for the Wandsworth Test are available from the Wandsworth local authority website from July.
-You will have until mid-September to complete and return the form.
+The registration form for the Wandsworth Test is available on the Wandsworth local authority website.
+You will have until 5th September 2023 to complete and return the form.

 The test papers are marked by GL Assessment to ensure that they are marked fairly and consistently.